nickbauman/emacs-dot-dee/README.md

 # Nick Bauman's Personal Emacs Config

 I added neo-tree to the brave clojure setup.
+I've also upgraded many of the packages used in the brave clojure setup.

 ## this is a Clojure-friendly emacs config